 In 2005, Annick and Pascal bought Château de Paraza.
 The Domain is revived under the impetus of the...

 Château de Lastours

 Charlotte's parents were in charge of the estate.
 When it was her turn to take over, she hesitated: at 27 years old and alone, Charlotte did not feel it.
-Fortunately, Clément has entered his life!Lire plus Learn more
+Fortunately, Clément came in...Lire plus Learn more

 The heart of the eponymous village and founded in the 12th century, Château de Jonquières is a historic estate in the Languedoc.
 Renovated in the 17th century as we see it today, it is classified as a Supplementary Inventory of Historical Monuments for its Italian Renaissance style architecture.
 Agricultural and wine-growing property above all, there are archives dating from the 13th century where the vine and olive tree are already mentioned.
 Since its foundation, Château de Jonquières has been passed down within the same family, making it a rare and unique place.
 In 2014, Charlotte took over from her parents with her husband Clément de Béarn and became winegrowers together.
 Their ambition is to continue to enhance the value of the terroir and heritage by creating expressive and elegant wines.

 It is a great story that the Château de Jonquières is a great story!
 Never sold, always passed on to the same family, this property, which dates back to the 12th century, has been producing grapes and wine since its foundation.
 As early as 1870, the estate's wines were exported to Canada...
 Today, Charlotte and Clément represent the 32nd generation and intend to continue to perpetuate the history.
 At just 28 years old, they took over the estate's queens in 2014 by offering a new range of wines, working in Organic Agriculture and seeking to develop export markets and wine tourism.